hpcaitech/ColossalAI-Examples/image/moe/README.md

 # Result

-The result of training ViT-MoE Lite6 on cifar10 from scratch is 90.56%.
+The best evaluation accuracy during training ViT-MoE Lite6 on cifar10 from scratch is 90.66%, which is better than average performance in training ViT Lite7.
 The result can be improved by data augmentations such as mixup and Randaug.
 We will offer those training scripts soon.